Lee Jun-ho: Songwriting and composition

+Other activities

-Ambassadorship and endorsements
+Endorsements and ambassadorships

-In 2012, Lee was appointed as the honorary ambassador of the 24 Hour Famine Program hosted by World Vision.
+In 2012, Lee was appointed honorary ambassador of the 24 Hour Famine Program hosted by World Vision.

 In May 2014, Lee was selected as a model for South Korean eyewear brand Look Optical.

 In August 2021, Lee and bandmate Chansung were appointed as models for Dongwon Tuna.
-They featured in a commercial styled as the debut music video of a rookie project group named "Team Chichi".
-In October, Lee was selected as the face of French luxury retailer L'Occitane's "2021 Holiday Magic Collection".
-He was also chosen as the model for South Korean wellness & nutrition brand Paperbag.
-In November, Lee was appointed as a model by South Korean athleisure brand Xexymix.
+They featured in a commercial styled as the debut music video of a rookie project group named Team Chichi; the song was titled "Oh.
+My.
+God.
+Tuna!" (오. 마이. 갓. 참치!).
+In October, Lee was selected as the face of French luxury retailer L'Occitane's 2021 Holiday Magic Collection.
+He was also chosen as the model for South Korean wellness and nutrition brand Paperbag.
+In November, Lee was appointed as a model for South Korean athleisure brand Xexymix.

-In February 2022, Lee was selected as a model for Subway's "Better Choice" advertisement campaign.
+In February 2022, Lee was selected as a model for Subway's "Better Choice" advertising campaign.
 He was also chosen as a model for Domino's Korea alongside Hyeri.
-In March, he was appointed as the brand ambassador for South Korean ramyeon company Paldo Bibimmen, and Belgian chocolate maker Godiva to celebrate its 10th anniversary in Korea.
+In March, he was appointed as the brand ambassador for South Korean ramyeon brand Paldo Bibimmen and Belgian chocolate maker Godiva, the latter in celebration of its 10th anniversary in Korea.
 In April, he was chosen by Daesang Life Science as a model for its protein brand My Meal.

-In May, he was selected as the ambassador for South Korean home and kitchen appliances maker Cuckoo Electronics, a role he has continued in to the present day.
-In July, Lee was chosen as a model by L'Occitane for its "2022 Verbena Summer Paradise" campaign.
+In May, he was selected as the ambassador for South Korean home and kitchen appliance maker Cuckoo Electronics, a role he continued to hold.
+In July, Lee was chosen as a model by L'Occitane for its 2022 Verbena Summer Paradise campaign.
 In August, Lee was selected as a model for Lotte Duty Free to promote international tourism.

-As part of the promotion, he starred in a short drama titled LDF Original Series which was released on social media in November 2022.
+As part of the promotion, he starred in a short drama titled LDF Original Series, released on social media in November 2022.

 In January 2023, he was appointed as an ambassador for French luxury goods company Dior in South Korea.
 In December, he was selected as a model by South Korean organic pet food manufacturer OSP for its brand Indigo Paw.

-In February 2024, Lee was selected as a model for South Korean outdoor apparel company Nepa, joining An Yu-jin as the brand's representative.
+In February 2024, Lee was selected as a model for South Korean outdoor apparel company NEPA, joining An Yu-jin as the brand's representative.
 In April, Lee was appointed as the first Korean global ambassador for Swiss luxury watchmaker and jeweller Piaget.

-He was also selected as the global ambassador for Korean cosmetic brand The Saem.
+He was also selected as the global ambassador for South Korean cosmetics brand The SAEM.

 In March 2025, Lee was appointed as the global ambassador for French luxury menswear brand Berluti.
-In August, Diageo Korea selected Lee as the first ambassador of its flagship single malt whiskey brand, Singleton.
+In July 2025, Diageo Korea selected Lee as the first brand ambassador of its flagship single malt whisky brand, Singleton.